Tidykiwi/student-database/README.md

 an A+).

 When the program is running the user is displayed a menu with the following options:<br>
-• Display student marks.<br>
+- Display student marks.
-  - Display a table of all the student marks, including the marks for both courses as well as the average mark for each.<br>
+  • Display a table of all the student marks, including the marks for both courses as well as the average mark for each.<br>
 • Display student grades.<br>
   - Display a table of all the student grades, including the marks for